Elvis-Kiilu2/Traffic-Watch/README.md

-# Traffic-Watch
+# FlawSense
 # YOLOv8 Implementation with Roboflow Dataset

-This project implements YOLOv8 for object detection and segmentation using a custom dataset from Roboflow.
+This project implements YOLOv8 for object detection and segmentation and bytetrack ufor object tracking on a custom dataset prepared from Roboflow.

 ## Overview

 This repository contains the code to train, validate, and run inference on YOLOv8 models using a custom dataset obtained from Roboflow.
-The project aims to demonstrate the end-to-end process of training YOLOv8 for object detection and segmentation tasks.
+The project aims to demonstrate the end-to-end process of training YOLOv8 for object detection and segmentation and tasks.

 ## Features